Ukraine now tottering on the edge of failed state status (VIDEO)

 And now a new problem for Ukraine’s President Petro Poroshenko: extreme right militiamen have set up their own blockade of the separatist territories in Donbass, depriving Kiev of coal shipments crucial for maintaining industrial production and power generation.

-That’s the subject of the following report by Dimitri Kiselyov, whose incisive commentary on politics has made him one of the stars of Russia’s TV news.
+That’s the subject of the following report by Dmitry Kiselyov, whose incisive commentary on politics has made him one of the stars of Russia’s TV news.

 (Click “CC” to activate English captions)